Cat Allergy Relief is Available

 For example, allergic symptoms are not as a result of coming in direct contact with the cat’s saliva.
 Instead, when the cat grooms itself by licking its fur and skin it deposits its saliva.

-Once saliva dries it leaves behind a protein antigen that are the source of allergy to cats.
+Once saliva dries it leaves behind a protein antigen that is the source of human allergy to cats.
 These allergens (cat saliva antigens) are very light-weight and are easily aerosolized.
 Once air-borne the antigen can spread to clothes, furniture, carpeting, or any other household item.

-- HEPA (high efficiency particulate air) filters can catch particulates as small as one micron, and are effective in com
+- HEPA (high efficiency particulate air) filters can catch particulates as small as one micron, and are effective.

 Have questions about a possible allergy to a pet?

 Give us a call, book an appointment online, or complete the Contact Us form below and someone will contact you.